The best Instant Pot red beans and rice recipe ever! The easiest pressure cooker rice and beans I’ve made and my kids absolutely love it too!

 Put lid on IP and close steam valve.
 Push rice button, low pressure, set for 12 minutes (sets like this automatically for me when I press rice).
-When it beeps do a quick release, stir, and serve!
+When it beeps do a quick release, stir, (season more if desired) and serve!

 It has a great flavor, and tons of it!
 If you are not about a lot of spice use a different type of sausage as opposed to Andouille as that is where a lot of the spiciness comes from.
 I am not a spice loving person but this is just perfect for me and my kids enjoy it too for dinner.
 It feeds the 5 of us with leftovers for lunch the next day as well which makes it a really inexpensive meal idea.

 For more easy recipes, tips and free printables please LIKE The Typical Mom on Facebook and follow me on Pinterest!
 You can also sign up for my free weekly newsletter which is packed with goodies I know you’ll love. 😉